 As part of this commitment and with a growing population, SEDHRP and EDPHCT commissioned a report to identify ways to protect habitats and wildlife at the same time as improving visitor experiences on the East Devon Pebblebed Heaths.

-Share your views on proposals in the Pebblebed Heaths Visitor Access Advisory Report (VAAR), from 23rd September 2019 until 4th November 2019 by answering the survey.
+Thank you for sharing your views on proposals in the Pebblebed Heaths Visitor Access Advisory Report (VAAR).
+The consultation ended on 4th November 2019.

 1. Joney’s Cross